-Covered Health Care Service The Amount You Pay Network What are the Limitations & Exceptions? under Surgery - Outpatient .
+Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
+Outpatient Pharmaceutical Products described under Pharmaceutical Products - Outpatient.
+Diagnostic and therapeutic scopic procedures described under Scopic Procedures - Outpatient Diagnostic and Therapeutic.
+Outpatient surgery procedures described under Surgery - Outpatient.
 Outpatient therapeutic procedures described under Therapeutic Treatments - Outpatient.
 Rehabilitation therapy procedures described under Rehabilitation Services - Outpatient Therapy and Manipulative Treatment.
 Habilitative therapy services described under Habilitative Services.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+Network Yes Yes Does the Annual Deductible Apply?
+Network No Yes

+Pregnancy - Maternity Services

+For Out-of-Network Benefits you must obtain prior authorization as soon as reasonably possible if the Inpatient Stay for the mother and/or the newborn will be more than 48 hours for the mother and newborn child following a normal vaginal delivery, or more than 96 hours for the mother and newborn child following a cesarean section delivery.
+If you do not obtain prior authorization as required, Benefits will be subject to a \$400.00 reduction.

-Yes Does the Annual Deductible Apply?
-No Pregnancy - Maternity Service es notification will open the otify the Claims Administrator regardi opportunity to become enrolled in pr achieve the best outcomes for you an enatal programs that are Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
-Preimplantation Genetic Testi ng (PGT) and Related Services I What Is the Copayment or Coinsurance You Pay?
-This May Include a Copayment, Coinsurance or Both None Benefit limits will be the same as, and combined with, those stated under Infertility Services.
+Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions? notification will It is important that you notify the Claims Administrator regarding your Pregnancy.
+Your notification will open the opportunity to become enrolled in prenatal programs that are designed to achieve the best outcomes for you and your baby.
+Projection Co.
+Network Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits except that an Annual Deductible will not apply for a newborn child whose length of stay in the Hospital is the same as the mother's length of stay.
+Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits except that an Annual Deductible will not apply for a newborn child whose length of stay in the Hospital is the same as the mother's length of stay.
+What Is the Copayment or Coinsurance You Pay?
+This May Include a Copayment, Coinsurance or Both Network 10% 30% Benefit limits will be the same as, and combined with, those stated under Infertility Services.
 This limit does not include Preimplantation Genetic Testing (PGT) for the specific genetic disorder.
 This Benefit limit also includes services as described under Fertility Preservation for latrogenic Infertility.

-Covered Health Care Service The Amount You Pay Network What are the Limitations & Exceptions?
 Benefits for Assisted Reproductive Technology (ART) for related services as described under Infertility Services do not include the Preimplantation genetic testing for the specific genetic disorder.
 This limit includes Benefits for ovarian stimulation medications provided under the Outpatient Prescription Drug Plan.

+Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-Yes Does the Annual Deductible Apply?
-No Preventive Care Services Physician office services None What Is the Copayment or Coinsurance You Pay?
+Network Yes Yes Does the Annual Deductible Apply?
+Network Yes Yes Preventive Care Ser vices Physician office services None 30% What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-No Does the Annual Deductible Apply?
-No Lab, X-ray or other preventive tests None PSA testing is covered as preventive What Is the Copayment or Coinsurance You Pay?
+No Yes Does the Annual Deductible Apply?
+No Yes Lab, X-ray or other preventive tests None 30% PSA testing is covered as preventive.
+What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-No Does the Annual Deductible Apply?
-No Breast pumps None What Is the Copayment or Coinsurance You Pay?
-This
+No Yes Does the Annual Deductible Apply?
+No Yes Breast pumps What Is the Copayment or None 30%